-State designated as Florida’s principal provider of small business assistance, the Florida Small Business Development Center (SBDC) Network stands ready to help small businesses impacted by Hurricane Sally apply for state and federal disaster loans and with other post-disaster challenges.
+State designated as Florida’s principal provider of small business assistance, the Florida Small Business Development Center (SBDC) Network stands ready to help small businesses impacted by Hurricane Sally apply for disaster loans and with other post-disaster challenges.

 What disaster loan programs are available for my small business?

 At the federal level, impacted businesses may apply for low-interest loans through the U.S. Small Business Administration.